MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/multiplayer-appendix/multiplayer-how-tos.md

 ![](../../images/multiplayer/Multiplayer_2015_Start_Multiplayer.png)

-### Parsing duplicate Session change notifications
+### Parsing duplicate session change notifications

 When there are multiple users subscribed to notifications for the same session, every change to that session will trigger a shoulder tap for each user.
 All but one of these will be duplicates.
 While it's still recommended that a title subscribe every user in a session to notifications, a title should ignore any changes that it's already been notified of; you can do this using the Branch and ChangeNumber properties.